imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

 +                  cache-dependency-path: ./blog/package-lock.json
 ```

-I thought that this change will be usefull for all Setup Hugo users so I've created [PR with these changes](https://github.com/peaceiris/actions-hugo/pull/602) to update action's example.
-PR was accepted right away
+I thought that this change will be useful for all "Setup Hugo" users, so I've created [PR with these changes](https://github.com/peaceiris/actions-hugo/pull/602) to update action's example.
+PR was accepted right away.

 ![setup hugo PR](./setup-hugo-pr.png)

-so if you follow same steps as I did you will not have to do this manually 😎
+so if you follow the same steps as I did, you will not have to do this manually 😎.

 #### Building blog in node environment

-For some reason when build it normally via `hugo --minify` PostCSS does not pick up TailwindCSS's styles.
-I solve this by running `hugo server` and build via NPM
+For some reason, when the blog built normally via `hugo --minify` PostCSS does not pick up TailwindCSS's styles.
+I solve this by running `hugo server` and build from NPM's environment via custom `npm run build` script.

 ```diff
 diff --git a/.github/workflows/gh-pages.yaml b/.github/workflows/gh-pages.yaml